PirisCaballero/CalculaTUS_II/README.md

 ### Creating a schema in MySQL
-If you want to use a remote Data Base, you must change de data in the .properties File, or if you want to use your local Data Base, you must change the configuration in the .properties file too.
+If you want to use a remote Data Base, you must change de data in the .properties File, or if you want to use your local Data Base, you must change the configuration in the .properties file too. by default it is already configured to connect to a remote base, but you can change if you want
 1. Open a connection and run the following commands:
 ```
 drop schema if exists calculatusdb;